Asymptotic Syzygies of Weighted Projective Spaces: The Ein-Erman-Lazarsfeld Syzygy Method

-In lieu of a complete proof of Lemma \ref{Lem:EEL}, we provide a sketch of the proof for a specific nonzero Betti entry in the above example.
-For a rigorous proof of this lemma, refer to the original source \cite[Lemma 2.3]{EEL_2016}. \begin{sproof} As was previously discussed, in order to conclude a specific $\beta_{i, i+j}^S(M)$ is nonzero, it is sufficient to show the following strand has a nonzero homology element:
+In lieu of a complete proof of Lemma \ref{Lem:EEL} (which can be found in \cite[Lemma 2.3]{EEL_2016}) we sketch the key components in the setting of Example \ref{ex:EEL}. \begin{example} Let $\overline{M}$ and $\overline{S}$ as in the previous example.
+In order to conclude $\beta_{1,2} \neq 0$, it is sufficient to show the following strand has a nonzero homology element: